NYU-ISSEM-CSGY6803/Infant-Incubator-Simulator/Readme.md

 ## Infant Incubator Model Explained

 Cybersecurity education lacks practicality.
 We know the security principles.
 We know the importance of cryptography and building-security-in.
 We know the importance of an adversarial mindset (the security mindset).
 We know the importance of exposing assumptions (especially implicit ones).
 However, how many of us know how to apply these theoretical principles in the real world?
 How to trade off security for the other abilities.
-While build in security is incomplete, we also need to plan for upgrades.
+While build in security is incomplete, we also need to plan for upgrades and future unknown situations.
+It's a pretty tough spot to be in!

 To appreciate cybersecurity in practice, we must attempt to build a product with cybersecurity in mind.
 This Infant Incubator is such a product.
-It will be used as part of the Practical Cybersecurity series of courses that we are developing.

 The infant incubator was chosen because:

 1. It is a simple, yet valuable product.
 2. It is a cyber-physical system that exists in the real world, but can have a virtual (networked) presence.